 2004.
 Fluent Tibetan Workbook.
 Tibetan language workbook and system of interactive classroom games to supplement Fluent Tibetan textbook, used in Tibetan language courses at University of Virginia from 1994-2003 and at University of California, Santa Barbara, from 2002.

 2014.
 “Gold, Statue, Text: Mapping Movement in Tibetan History.”
 Major digital project with a collection of essays, art historical resources, textual databases, mapping, and architectural modeling.
-First published in Fall 2014; now under revision for new publication.
+First published in Fall 2014; later removed from online access.
 Collaboratively developed by Frances Garrett, Ben Wood, Sarah Richardson, Kunga Sherab and a technical team of web developers.

 2011.
 Creative and executive producer of film, “Smoke and Sky, Faith and Fortune,” on food and ritual in Tibet.
 30 minutes.
 Directed by Wendekar.
 [Open Access]